seandlg/repetition-works/index.md

 1. Find a quiet place to meditate.
 1. Sit in an upright Lotus position if you can—otherwise, find a comfortable chair and sit in an upright position.
-1. Try to relax if you can, but don’t be too relaxed, since the exercise requires focus and attention.
+1. Try to relax if you can, but don't be too relaxed, since the exercise requires focus and attention.
 1. Hold the page in front of you, and say the base affirmation out loud.
 Notice how you react to the idea.
 1. You will most likely experience an uncomfortable feeling.
 It is called [cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance), and we get it when we encounter something that contradicts our current beliefs.
 It is completely normal---just acknowledge it, and move onto the next step.
 1. Start going through the supporting affirmations one by one, saying each one out loud.
 Give yourself time in between to acknowledge and feel each statement.